IoT Programming with Python Training Course

 - Hardware and software engineers and technicians

-- Technical personnel from all industries
+- Technical professionals from various industries

 - Beginner developers